MaazSaeed/Assember-Interpreter-CWs/README.md

 The kata is ranked 2 kyu and the task is to build an interpreter for assembly language with functions, jump statements and strings also requiring to build a tokenizer for the programs.

+Below are the instructions supported by the interpreter.

 mov x, y - copy y (either an integer or the value of a register) into register x. inc x - increase the content of register x by one. dec x - decrease the content of register x by one.